roryt12/qmtech_wukong_debian_on_litex_rocket/README.md

 ```
    litex_json2dts_linux --root-device mmcblk0p3 qmtech_wukong-rocket.json > qmtech_wukong_fulld-100M.dts
 ```
+and then edit manually the produced dts to change/correct/add things - see mine to compare.

 ~~I used the provided nexys4ddr_fpu.dts as prototype to make the corresponding file for the board.
 The main difference is the 256MB (vs 128MB) DRAM chip and the clock.
 The file qmtech_wukon-rocket.csv and qmtech_wukong-rocket.json are very useufull to confirm that the DTS is correct.~~